-We have audited the financial report of the Committee for Economic Development of Australia (the Company), which comprises the statement of financial position as at 30 June 2021, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the Directors' declaration.
+We have audited the financial report of the Committee of Economic Development Australia ("CEDA"), which comprises the statement of financial position as at 30 June 2022, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and the Directors' declaration.

-In our opinion, the accompanying financial report of the Committee for Economic Development of Australia has been prepared in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:
+In our opinion the accompanying financial report of CEDA has been prepared in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:

-- a giving a true and fair view of the Company's financial position as at 30 June 2021 and of its performance and cash flows for the year then ended; and - b complying with Australian Accounting Standards Reduced Disclosure Requirements and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+- a giving a true and fair view of the Registered Entity's financial position as at 30 June 2022 and of its financial performance for the year then ended; and - b complying with Australian Accounting Standards and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.